top of page

 What's been a career highlight for you so far?

 I published a book on integrating forensic science and Language Arts, and another one that was a fictional story including what actually happens during parts of the investigation and in thelab.
-For me, it was really just getting into [the] characters and just kind of closing my eyes, being like, all right, let me play this out as a movie, and if I did, what would it look like?
+For me, it was really just getting into characters and just kind of closing my eyes, being like, all right, let me play this out as a movie, and if I did, what would it look like?

-Once I started [at] McGraw Hill, I really enjoyed working with people in the territory of North Jersey because it is so diverse.
+Once I started McGraw Hill, I really enjoyed working with people in the territory of North Jersey because it is so diverse.
 I have everything from Sussex County that’s more rural, and then I’m out in Hudson County by New York City.
 I have all kinds of different schools that I work with.

+What's been the best career advice or work tip that someone has given you over the course of your career?
 I don’t remember who said it to me, but basically, it was: nothing good or bad lasts forever.
 Everything in life is temporary.
 So, when you are in the good moments of your life, enjoy them, relish them, and just be so happy and grateful that you have whatever that is that’s making you happy.
 When times are tough, realize that it’s not going to be forever.
 Eventually it’ll be over.
 Something is going to happen.
 You might not know what it is, but just know in the back of your mind.
 Work hard and go out of your comfort zone.
 Nothing great has ever happened to anybody without doing something really hard first.

+What has been your favorite part about volunteering with students?
 My kids are older now, but I was lucky to have the time to coach their sports.
 I have almost 20 years of coaching experience, and I don’t have any of it now.
 When this opportunity came up, I was really excited just to talk to kids again and see where they are, what they’re doing and just how excited they are about their future and where they want to go and the plans they have.
-For me to be able to give them a little bit of a pep talk and be like heysell your brand.
+For me to be able to give them a little bit of a pep talk and be like hey, sell your brand.
 This is you; make yourself as awesome as you are, and let everybody know how great you are.
 I’ve really enjoy doing the interviews.
 I really look forward to them.

 What does it mean to sell your personal brand?